DevloperMahak/AI_Project/README.md

  **🛠 Real-World Use Case:**
-- A student clicks a photo of a math problem → gets the steps instantly.
+- A student give a text/voice/image input of a doubt problem → gets the solution response instantly through AI powered by GROQ .

 - A user types or speaks a programming error → gets AI guidance and can discuss it with peers.